 Digital transformation can support these efforts by helping IT leaders reduce cost, adopt new infrastructure and application stacks, and deliver an improved customer experience through new digital experiences.

 That shift in sentiment, in turn, will drive demand for products and solutions such as:

 Transformed banking apps often result in higher customer satisfaction ratings, particularly when they include personalization elements based on predictive analysis.
 By improving customer satisfaction, banks can therefore leverage digital transformation to attract more customers and up-sell existing ones, improving their growth up to 40%.

 Enhancing Business IT in the Insurance Sector.

 Insurance companies are also undergoing digital changes in their customer journey.
-According to many researches, 71% of customers conduct research using digital technology before making their purchase decision, and 26% prefer to buy online, a rate that increases every year.
+According to many types of research, 71% of customers conduct research using digital technology before making their purchase decision, and 26% prefer to buy online, a rate that increases every year.
 From a technology factor, there have been multiple considerations driving the insurance industry to digitally transform.

-Leveraging technology to help customers find the right insurance offerings can both speed the process for the insurance company while delivering a more-personalized experience for users.
+Leveraging technology to help customers find the right insurance offerings can speed the process for the insurance company while delivering a more personalized experience for users.
 Embracing digital solutions such as machine learning, predictive analysis, mobile service and contactless support (e.g. live chat or bot-driven customer service) can also contribute to improved customer satisfaction and higher revenues.